8th Wall Alternative

 Audit your portfolio

-List every active 8th Wall project, every QR code already in market, and every campaign tied to a specific deadline.
-Mark which ones go dark on 28 Feb 2027 and prioritise by commercial impact.
-We'll do this with you on a call, no pre-work needed.
+List every active 8th Wall project and QR code in market, mark what goes dark on 28 Feb 2027, and prioritise by commercial impact.

 02